A Relational Program Logic with Data Abstraction and Dynamic Framing: Envoi

+Hoare's 1972 paper articulates the fundamental notions of hiding and encapsulation with a minimum of extraneous formalization.
+In seeking to formulate the ideas in a logic for first-order programs using first-order assertions, we hoped to achieve a comparably elementary and transparent account.
+In order to handle dynamically allocated mutable state, however, we have been unable to avoid some amount of auxiliary notions.

-Having incorporated encapsulation into a unary+relational logic that supports hiding of internal invariants, we are poised to tackle a longstanding problem: the hiding of unobservable effects.
-This is intimately connected with encapsulation~\cite{obspureTCS,BentonHN14} and appears already in Hoare's work under the term benevolent side effects~\cite{Hoare:data:rep}.
+Having incorporated encapsulation into a unary+relational logic that supports hiding of internal invariants, we are poised to investigate a longstanding problem: the hiding of unobservable effects for object-based programs.
+This is intimately connected with encapsulation~\cite{obspureTCS,Pottier08,BentonHN14} and appears already in Hoare's work under the term benevolent side effects~\cite{Hoare:data:rep}.